neonkore/waypipe/CONTRIBUTING.md

 ## Comments

 Explain precisely that which is not obvious. `/* ... */` is preferred to `// ...` for longer comments; the leading `/*` and trailing `*/ do not need lines of their own.
-Use Doxygen style (`/**`) for functions and structs that need commenting, but not to the point where it hinders source code readability. waypipe is not a library.
+Use Doxygen style (`/**`) for functions and structs that need commenting, but not to the point where it hinders source code readability.
+Waypipe is not a library.

+## Memory and errors

+All error conditions should be handled, including the errors produced by allocation failures.
+(It is relatively easy to test for allocation failure by `LD_PRELOAD`ing a library that redefines malloc et al.; see for instance "mallocfail" and "failmalloc". `ulimit -v` may be less effective.)

+Some errors are unrecoverable, and for those cases Waypipe should shut down cleanly.
+For instance, if Waypipe cannot replicate a file descriptor, then an application connected through it will almost certainly crash, and it's better to have Waypipe exit instead.
+Other errors can safely ignored -- if fine grained damage tracking fails, a sane fallback would be to assume that an entire surface is damaged.